catanistic/settlers_of_catan/README.md

-# Deep Learnig for Settlers of Catan
+# The Settlers of Catan